brvpuyve/MS2PIP-for-DIA/README.md

 Here, I would like to refer to the [GitHub page of MS²PIP](https://github.com/compomics/ms2pip_c/releases/latest).

 For this manuscript, a Linux operated machine with a virtual environment of Python3 was used.
-(Thx to Yannick) If you wouldn't have acces to a server or Linux operated machine.
+(Thx to Yannick) If you wouldn't have access to a server or Linux operated machine.
 I would recommend you to install the VirtualBox software to create a virtual clone on your Windows/iOS operated machine.

 Once MS²PIP is installed, you can install ELUDE from the Percolator GitHub: https://github.com/percolator/percolator/releases.
 ELUDE is embedded in one of the folders of the percolator repository.
 It can easily be installed (after unpacking the folder) with following command:
 ```